rufuspollock-okfn/bibserver/README.rst

 Install
 =======

+1. Install pre-requisites:

-1. Install python, pip and virtualenv.
+   * Python, pip and virtualenv.
+   * ElasticSearch_ (0.17 series)

 2. [optional] Create a virtualenv and enable it::